rubynz/kiwi-ruby-2017/CONTRIBUTING.md

 - Significant amounts of new content (with some exceptions, like changes to your own speaker bio)
 - Significant design changes

-If the PR is after the event and a new one hasn't been announced, there may be no one to review it.
+If the PR is after the event and a new one hasn't been announced, there may be no one around to review it.

 ### Issues